-We started to try out Eenee compostable nappies on daytime and were not sure what to expect.
-At first, we had to get used to the fact that the nappy is not like any other disposable nappy but an u-pad.
+We started to try out Eenee compostable nappies in the daytime and were unsure what to expect.
+At first, we had to get used to the fact that the nappy is not like any disposable nappy but an u-pad.
 At first, we thought the nappy was too small, but the U-pad doesn’t completely close at the sides when fitted on the baby.

 Ideally, I would prefer the natural material of the nappy to touch the skin instead of the nappy pants, which is a non-natural material.
-However, the fabric is super soft and doesn’t leave any marks though.
+However, the fabric is super soft and doesn’t leave any marks.

 We were very impressed with the Eenee nappies’ performance and amazed how the Velcro in the pull-up kept the nappy in place.
 (We honestly expected this to fail).
-The pull-ups are super elastic to assist as well of the nappy staying in position.
+In addition, the pull-ups are super elastic to assist the nappy in staying in position.

-After a while, we felt confidant try out Eenee compostable nappies at night, and we are happy to say that Eenee didn’t disappoint us.
+After a while, we felt confident trying out Eenee compostable nappies at night, and we are happy to say that Eenee didn’t disappoint us.

 ‘Eenee have not only the best compostable nappies in Australia, but did you know they are also the ONLY compostable nappies endorsed by compost Australia.’